 Try one of the many self-catering apartments and cottages in the heart of the town for access to the Old Quayside with its renovated merchant buildings and Victorian architecture, as well as the newly opened Sea Life Tower above the Pavilion.
 Plenty of inns serving traditional ale and delicious scrumpy are situated around the town's charming backstreets.

-Major brands like Travelodge and Travel Inn are located within a few minutes of the main attractions, leaving you well-placed for a spot of bird-watching at Lodmoor Country Park or venturing along the coast.
-Weymouth hotels makes it easy to explore the area with cliff walks to the pebbled shores of Chesil Cove, or visiting the fascinating museum at Nothe Fort.
+Major brands such as Travelodge and Travel Inn are located within a few minutes of the main attractions, leaving you well-placed for a spot of bird-watching at Lodmoor Country Park or venturing along the coast.
+Weymouth hotels make it easy to explore the area, with cliff walks to the pebbled shores of Chesil Cove or the fascinating museum at Nothe Fort.